vives-devbit/mlops4ecm-workshops/edge-deployment/README.md

 - 🎧 Listen to the [podcast series](https://mlops4ecm.be/handleidingen/edge-deployment/) for audio insight
 - 📄 Download the [slide deck (PDF)](https://mlops4ecm.be/handleidingen/Edge%20AI%20Deployment.pdf) for a visual overview

-Whether you're here to learn by coding, watching, or listening — you're covered.
+Whether you're here to learn by coding, reading, or listening — you're covered.

 ## 🧭 Lab Overview